Please note that from 6pm on Saturday 18 August until 7am on Monday 20 August we'll be undertaking in-depth maintenance on our IT systems...

 Compass promotes the offer of early help to children and families in the first instance, where it's safe to do so.

 Compass provides other professionals with support and guidance in completing assessments for early help and delivering early help plans.
-This support includes the opportunity to book a consultation with either an early help social worker, a primary child and adolescent mental health worker, or a targeted youth worker.
+This support includes the opportunity to book a consultation with either an early help social worker or a targeted youth worker.

 What happens in Compass?

 Whenever anyone is worried about a child, for example a school teacher, they make contact with Compass to discuss their worries.
 This is called an ‘initial concern’.
 One of the Compass team will talk to the referrer to agree how best to offer early help to a child, young person or family.
 As part of this process a Compass worker may contact the family direct, or through the referring professional.

 An initial concern can identify that a child may be a "child in need", and by this we mean they may need services to promote their welfare.
 Where this is the case, the initial concern will be progressed to a “referral”.